 Bad breath can kill!

 This is a fundamental issue that many people do not fully realize.
 If your dog is showing these signs:

 - aggression or depression

 - abnormal discharge from tooth, nose or eyes

 - digestive upsets…

-then stick around, hear me out and find out what you can do to stop a silent, deadly killer in your midst.
-This killer seems innocuous, but it is often the start of several diseases (even serious ones) that involve vital organs such as the heart, liver, kidneys and the brain – and could even contribute to many chronic disorders of inflammation and increase the risk of cancer.
+Stick around, hear me out and find out what you can do to stop a silent, deadly killer in your midst.
+This killer seems innocuous, but it is often the start of several diseases (even serious ones) that involve vital organs such as the heart, liver, kidneys, and the brain – and could even contribute to many chronic disorders of inflammation and increase the risk of cancer.
 So, have I got your attention?
 Good.
 Let’s take a look.